attharmirza/census-questions-api/README.md

 curl http://localhost:8080/answer-question?prompt=What%27s+the+population+of+the+United+States%3F
 ```

-Your response should be something like the following.
+The response should be something like the following.

 ```bash
 StatusCode        : 200